Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 </figure>

-???+ success "Automatic Conversion to Channel Specific Output"
+!!! tip "Automatic Conversion to Channel Specific Output"
     In case rich media is configured in the default AI tab, the platform will attempt to automatically convert the output to the channel's equivalent.
 Please check the specific Output Type above to verify channel support.

-???+ warning "Fallback Text"
+!!! warning "Fallback Text"
     In case the automatic conversion to channel specific output cannot take place, the Fallback Text will be triggered.

 ## Output Types